castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `confidence` (Block List, Max: 1) Defines the confidence settings for applying recommendations. (see [below for nested schema](#nestedblock--confidence))
 - `downscaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--downscaling))
 - `excluded_containers` (List of String) Defines containers to be excluded from receiving recommendations.
 The containers are matched by exact name.
+- `hpa_converters` (Block List) Configuration for converting existing HPAs when VPA is the sole optimization.
+If HPA management is enabled, it takes precedence over this setting. (see [below for nested schema](#nestedblock--hpa_converters))
 - `jvm` (Block List, Max: 1) JVM optimization settings. (see [below for nested schema](#nestedblock--jvm))
 - `memory_event` (Block List, Max: 1) (see [below for nested schema](#nestedblock--memory_event))
 - `predictive_scaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--predictive_scaling))